gagneet/sort-weblinks/README.md

 - Creates a new file with _unique.md suffix containing only unique entries (keeping first occurrence of duplicates)
 - Creates a new file with _duplicates.md suffix containing all duplicate entries with their line numbers
+- Modified duplicate_line_nums to only include line numbers after the first occurrence using url_data[1:]

 ### Enhanced output to show:

 - Number of unique URLs that have duplicates
 - Total number of duplicate lines
 - Clear listing of which files were created
+- Which line was kept (first occurrence)
+- Which lines were removed (subsequent occurrences)

 ### For each original file, you'll now get: